DennisVargas/Dennis-Vargas/README.md

-## Dennis Vargas: Building Experiences with Design, Code & Music 🎮👨🏽‍💻🎵
+## Building Experiences with Design, Code & Music 🎮👨🏽‍💻🎵
 I'm Dennis Vargas, a passionate Creative Technologist weaving immersive experiences where code meets function and fun. ✨

 I am on a creative mission to: